ldci/OpenCV3-red/README.md

 ###You must use 32-bit version of dynamically linked libraries (see /DDLs directory).

+### NEW JANUARY 12 2017
+Documentation updated
+New samples for reading movies

 ### NEW JANUARY 3 2017
 Documentation updated
 DLLs added for Windows users